 Want a Sample Size Calculator in Excel?

-What's Cool About QI Macros Sample Size Calculator?
+QI Macros has a Ready-made Sample Size Calculator!

 QI Macros Sample Size Calculator works with both variable (measured) and attribute (counted) data.

 Just click on QI Macros menu, then Calculators, then Sample Size Calculator.
 You should see the following:

 To calculate a sample size you need to know: